iter-tools/iter-tools/CONTRIBUTING.md

 ## What you need

 To contribute you will need `node@>12`.
 You will also need the [yarn package manager](https://classic.yarnpkg.com/en/docs/install/).

+## What code should you change

+When writing a feature of bug fix you must first find the correct file to change.
+Most bug fixes and improvments will be changes to files in `src/impls`.
+If the particular method you need to change lives in a folder beginning with `$`, like `src/impls/$append`, that means that a single file, `src/impls/$append.js` is used to generate `src/impls/append.js` and `src/impls/async-append.js`.
+Thus you should make your changes in `src/impls/$append.js` and then use [the code generator](#the-code-generator) to update the other files.
+For more details on what you can do in $ files, see [the definition of async.macro](https://github.com/iter-tools/iter-tools/blob/trunk/generate/async.macro.cjs).
+Note that since files beginning with `$` are essentially written in a metaprogramming language, so your IDE will not fully understand their contents.
+If the non-$ files contain no errors or warnings and the generator runs, there should be no real problems.

 ### The code generator